1. Core Ethical Principles

 1.3 Peer Review Integrity

-• All manuscripts undergo rigorous double-blind peer review.
+• All manuscripts undergo rigorous single-blind peer review.

 • Reviewers must respect confidentiality, act with objectivity, and declare conflicts of interest.